 Most recently, a study published in Cardiovascular Diabetology, by Xiao Miao, et al.,ii concluded that zinc supplementation provides significant protection against diabetes-induced pathogenic changes in the aorta of type 1 diabetic mice.

-Copper, as mentioned earlier, can play important roles in heart health through its influence on the ability of the heart muscle to contract, as well as in the fighting against oxidative damage that can lead to low-grade inflammatory related problems, which are linked to metabolic syndrome.
+As mentioned earlier, copper can play important roles in heart health through its influence on the ability of the heart muscle to contract.
+Copper can also fight against oxidative damage that can lead to low-grade inflammatory related problems, which are linked to metabolic syndrome.

 A study by Zhou Y, et al.iii looked into the influence of copper and the performance of cardiomyocytes.
 The study indicated that copper could reduce enlargement of the heart muscle, a major factor in cardiomyopathies.